AlitaMcF/AM-1/README.md

 # AM-1
 This's a personal WordPress theme.
+Demonstration website: [AlitaMcF' Blog](https://shaunfong.com)
 ###### Specific notation：I can't offer the security guarantee for this theme and don't responsible for any possible commercial loss.
 Please pay attention to the security before using this theme.

 ## Why I make the theme by self?